-The Temple of Luxor is placed firmly on the tourist trail in Egypt, attracting many thousands of visitors each year.
-It is one of six ancient temples in and around the city of Luxor in Upper Egypt, in the area that was once home to the ancient city of Thebes.
+Along with Karnak Temple, the Temple of Luxor is one of the most famous ancient Luxor tourist attractions and is placed firmly on the tourist trail in Egypt, attracting many thousands of visitors each year.
+It is one of six ancient famous temples in and around the city of Luxor in Upper Egypt, in the area that was once home to the ancient city of Thebes.
 The temple was initially built for religious rites to the gods Amun, Chons and Mut.

 A Brief History Of Luxor Temple